wat is user generated content

 • It gives audiences FOMO

-User-generated content is a fantastic way to jump on that preference, mainly because it shows your client is authentic - and not a brand who’ll take their cash and run, in return for a dodgy product.
+Authentic user-generated content is a fantastic way to capitalise on that preference and increase your marketing efforts, mainly because it shows that you are authentic and not a brand that’ll take their cash and run in return for a dodgy product.

 (Trust me, that’s something I often question in the world of “fake influencers”.)

-If 100% of your content is created by your agency or your client, it can feel biased.
+If you create 100% of your social media marketing content, it can feel biased.

-Think about it: Are you more likely to trust a brand who only rave about themselves, or one that lets their customer reviews do the talking?
+Think about it: Are you more likely to trust a brand that only raves about itself or one that lets its customer reviews do the talking?

 I’ll bet it’s the latter.

-Sharing content generated by your client’s raving fans proves they’re selling a good product, and that real people use it.
-That’s why 93% of consumers admit online reviews influence their purchasing decisions.
+Sharing content generated by your social media followers proves you’re selling a good product, and that real people use it.
+That’s why 60% of consumers feel that the number of reviews a business has influenced their decision to engage with its services.

 It gives audiences FOMO

-Fear of missing out (FOMO) is experienced when all of your peers have something, and you don’t.
-It’s a psychological phenomenon that 56% of social media users admit to feeling.
+Fear of missing out (FOMO) is experienced when all of your peers have something and you don’t.
+It’s such a psychological phenomenon that 86% of people admit to looking at their social media profiles because of FOMO.

-User-generated content is a superb way to make your client's audience do the same, purely because you’re proving other people use their product.
+User-generated content is a superb way to make your target audience do the same, purely because you’re proving other people use their product.

-If you manage to get hundreds of pieces of UGC, it’ll make them feel like they’re missing out - resulting in a purchase, and improving the ROI of your agency activity.
+If you manage to get hundreds of pieces of UGC, it’ll make them feel like they’re missing out - resulting in purchase and improving the ROI of your marketing efforts.

-Think about how much time you spend curating content for your client’s social media feed.
+Think about how much time you spend curating content for you social media feed.

 UGC can reduce that significantly since you don’t need to invest money or time into creating content in-house.

-Even the reviews you make into images or videos will take half the time it would take to create a post completely from scratch.
-You can get their audience to do it instead - which boosts the overall ROI you’re getting, per client.
+Even the reviews you make into images or videos will take half the time it would take to create social media posts completely from scratch.

 Granted, you’ll still have to find the content and ask for permission to use it, but it’ll take much less time than starting from scratch!